Add Your Property

 Stamp Duty Land Tax

-You still have to pay if you swap something of economic value for a property, eg shares or another property.
+You still have to pay if you swap something of economic value for a property, for example shares or another property.

 |Property or lease premium or transfer value||SDLT rate|